ak-s-hat/Hinglish_address_parser_clustering/README.md

-## Indian Address Parsing – End-to-End Workflow
+## Indian Address Parsing and Clustering – End-to-End Workflow

 This project builds a custom NER model for Indian address parsing, runs inference to structure raw addresses into fields, and performs clustering for canonicalization and deduplication.
 The goal is to segment raw unstructured addresses into structured fields and cluster customer IDs belonging to the same physical household—even with typos, different formats, and multilingual noise.